co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_introduction.md

 | ----------- | ------------------ | --------------- | ------------ | -------------------- |
 | `v1`        | 1.0.x or later     | 3.6.x or later  | 4.4 or later | [cocart pro docs](pro.html) |

+## Work in Progress ##

+[This section provides documentation on future features](wip.html) that are in the works.
+Only view this section if you are testing beta releases and not using it on production sites.

 ## Requirements ##

 To use the latest version of the CoCart you must be using: